 - What do I want the reader, viewer, or listener to take away from this piece of content?

-To simplify your content strategy and make sure it’s working for you, you’ll want to set up some content systems.
+To simplify your process and make sure it’s working for you, you’ll want to set up some content systems.
 Here are a couple I recommend starting with:

 A content library, or content bank, is simply a way to save all of the content you create.
-This can be done in many ways such as Trello or Google folders, the important part is to save everything.
+This can be done in many ways, such as Trello or Google folders.
+The important part is to save everything.
 Saving your content will allow you to reuse and repurpose content in the future, making it easier to show up consistently while freeing up some of your time and energy for other tasks.
+It can be hard to come up with content ideas, so here are some tips on staying in your zone of genius so content can flow out of you effortlessly!

 Repurpose your main piece of content.